rozza/mongo-scala-driver/docs/reference/content/issues-help.md

 ## Bugs / Feature Requests

-If you think you’ve found a bug or want to see a new feature in the Java driver, please open a case in our issue management tool, JIRA:
+If you think you’ve found a bug or want to see a new feature in the Scala driver, please open a case in our issue management tool, JIRA:

 - [Create an account and login](https://jira.mongodb.org).
 - Navigate to [the SCALA project](https://jira.mongodb.org/browse/SCALA).
 - Click **Create Issue** - Please provide as much information as possible about the issue type and how to reproduce it.

-Bug reports in JIRA for the Java RX driver and the Core Server (i.e. SERVER) project are **public**.
+Bug reports in JIRA for the Scala driver and the Core Server (i.e. SERVER) project are **public**.

 If you’ve identified a security vulnerability in a driver or any other MongoDB project, please report it according to the [instructions here](http://docs.mongodb.org/manual/tutorial/create-a-vulnerability-report).